IBM/ibmi-db2util/README.md

 Aaron asked about PASE db2 utility similar to the one in ILE (qsh -> db2).

-PHP team asked about use db2util as RPGCGI json (see db2util/readme.md).
+PHP team asked about use db2util as RPGCGI json (see Sources db2util/rpgcgi/README.md).

 #Compile